CJBgon/RVivo/README.md

 don't all occur on the same day.
 This means that most scientists work with error prone and complicated excel sheets to allign all the data.

-This package takes a simple comma (or tab) delimited file with three columns of sample information followed by either tumour measurements (height and width), tumour volumes or luminesence.
-Together with an treshold given by the user it selects experiment start days, determines the growth and survival over the course of the experiment.
+This package takes a simple comma (or tab) delimited file to determine growth and survival curves and produces publication ready illustrations.

 ## Input data